cfoust/sour/README.md

 * `services/assets`: Scripts for building web-compatible game assets.
 This is an extremely complicated topic and easily the most difficult aspect of shipping Sauerbraten to the web.
 Check out this [section's README](services/assets) for more information.
 * `services/go/`: All Go code used in Sour and its services.
   * A Go program that calculates the minimum list of files necessary for the game to load a given map.
+  * The Sour game server, which provides a number of services to web clients:
+      * Gives clients access to game servers managed by Sour, including ones only accessible to the web and otherwise.
-  * A Go service that periodically fetches Sauerbraten server information from the master server, pings all of the available servers, and makes that information available to the web client.
+      * Periodically fetches Sauerbraten server information from the master server, pings all of the available servers, and broadcasts the results to web clients.
+This is so we can fill in the server browser.
 * `services/ingress/`: `nginx` configurations for development, production, and Gitpod.
 * `services/server/`: A fork of [QServCollect](https://github.com/deathstar/QServCollect), which is a dedicated Sauerbraten server.
-* `services/proxy/`: A fork of [wsproxy](https://github.com/FWGS/wsproxy) which I changed to only allow proxying from TCP `28785` to UDP `28786`.
-This was the quickest way I found to get client/server communication working, though presumably you could just do this in a Python script.
+I added support for accepting connections on a Unix domain socket.
+* `services/proxy/`: A fork of [wsproxy](https://github.com/FWGS/wsproxy).
+This allows web clients to connect to _all_ of the existing Sauerbraten servers and crossplay with desktop clients.
 * `services/client/`: A React web application that glues together the compiled Sauerbraten code and our asset fetching mechanism.

 ## Contributing